Sixteen Rebirth Symbol (Meaning and Symbolism in Ancient Times)

 Christians color the Easter eggs crimson to represent the blood spilled by Jesus at his crucifixion.
 The egg’s outer shell represents the sealed tomb where Jesus Christ lay to rest, and cracking the eggs shell represents Christ’s resurrection.

 As one Easter story goes, Roman Emperor Tiberius invited Mary Magdalene to a feast.
 “Christ is risen!” she said, pointing to a few eggs on the table.
 Emperor Tiberius claimed that Christ’s resurrection was as unlikely as the crimson egg he had just handed over to her.
-The egg turned a vivid red color when Mary Magdalene grasped it.

 Nowadays, it is tradition for Christians to exchange red eggs on Easter in honor of the resurrection of Jesus Christ.